tokyohmachine/danielamoraes/README.md

 # Daniela Moraes

-## About Me

-Hey there!
-I'm a passionate Software Engineering student eager to make my mark in the tech world.

-- 📚 Studying Software Engineering.
-- 💼 Seeking a hands-on internship.
-- 🌟 Enrolled in various courses, including Google Design, Frontend with Meta, FreeCodeCamp, and CodeAcademy.
-- 🚀 Currently diving into the DIO Santander Fullstack Bootcamp.
+I'm a Software Engineering student actively seeking a hands-on internship.
+I'm enrolled in various courses, including Google Design, Frontend with Meta, FreeCodeCamp, and CodeAcademy.
+Currently, I'm immersed in the DIO Santander Fullstack Bootcamp.
+My passion for technology drives me to constantly explore and learn.
+I also enjoy reading, occasional gaming, and binge-watching series.
-- 🔌 Tech lover, always exploring and learning.
-- 📚 Bookworm, occasional gamer, series binge-watcher.

 ## Tech Stack (I am learning)